How To Use Strong Verbs To Add Punch To Your Writing

 The linguistic definition is based on the Germanic language’s strong verb.

 It defines strong as those that change the stem vowel of the present verb to form the past tense and past participle.
-These Germanic verbs are usually irregular verbs and often have long vowel sounds.
+These Germanic verbs are usually irregular and often have long vowel sounds.

 Weak verbs are regular and do not modify the stem of the verb.
-They only add s for the present third-person singular and ed to the present tense form for both the simple past and past participle.
+They only add s for the present third-person singular and ed to the present tense form for the simple past and past participle.

 For example, the verb drive is strong because its past forms are drove and driven.